belgianmobileid/doc/_OIDC/confirmation.md

           </tr>
           <tr>
             <td>{% include parameter.html name="unauthorized_client" req="" %}</td>
-            <td>The authenticated client is not authorized to use this authorization grant type.</td>
+            <td>The authenticated client is not authorized to use this authorization grant type.
+Can also be caused by an invalid client_assertion.</td>
           </tr>
        </table>
       </td>